How to Start a Game Studio

 How to Start Game Development

-From crafting a comprehensive game design document to iterating on your game based on valuable feedback, this section will guide you through the technical aspects of creating a game.
+From crafting a comprehensive game design document to iterating on your game based on valuable feedback, this section will guide you through the technical aspects of creating a game and choosing your software.

 Make a Game Design Document